 There are a few simple tricks which can help you to really connect with the person in front of you.
 They’re applicable for everyone and immediately add value to each conversation.
 Try them for yourself, and you will be amazed by the impact.

 Handshakes are the non-verbal form of communication which determines the engagement of one person with another.
 Strong and firm handshakes tell you about a person’s personality, communication skills and business style.
 A great handshake can go a long way in earning respect from potential customers or business relations.
 It’s a great way to start a conversation at an exhibition and a way to unconsciously be remembered by the person you speak with.
-Check the exhibition stand we made for Cazander with plenty of space for real conversations with manufacturers and other visitors.

 It might sound weird, but attempt to find out how your handshake comes across.
 What is it like?
 Strong or weak?
 Try to be aware of this whenever you give someone a handshake or ask your family or colleagues to provide you with feedback.